zarr-developers/geozarr-spec/CONTRIBUTING.md

 ## 6. Implementation criteria for Candidate maturity

 The [Zarr Conventions Framework](https://github.com/zarr-conventions/.github/blob/main/profile/README.md) requires a minimum of 3 implementations for Candidate maturity.
 This section defines additional criteria to ensure those implementations represent genuine, independent validation of the conventions.
+These criteria are consistent with the OGC definition of evidence of implementation for Encoding Standards, which is "data sets containing content representative of the Standard, but not necessarily containing an example of every element in the Standard" ([OGC TC Policies and Procedures §8.2.1](https://docs.ogc.org/pol/05-020r29/05-020r29.html#two-track-Standards-process-criteria)).

 ### Definitions